|

 The epoxy takes about 15 minutes to set and 2 hours to harden.
 This is where the recommended sand or clay comes in very handy.

 Once the post and stone are together, place the stone in the sand or on the clay so that the post is sticking up and the back is level.
-If the stone is not sitting level the post has a tendency to slide out of place because the epoxy is still in liquid form.
-This is why we recommend using the sand or clay. |
+If the stone is not sitting level, the post has a tendency to slide out of place because the epoxy is still in liquid form.
+This is why we recommend using the sand or clay.

 Step 6: Enjoy what you have made

 Once the epoxy has hardened it is time to enjoy your one of a kind tie tack creation.
 As mentioned earlier a handmade tie tack makes a great gift.
-Don’t be stingy, give them a couple of different tie tacks as most men have many different ties and one tie tack may not work with every tie.
+Don't be stingy, give them a couple of different tie tacks as most men have many different ties and one tie tack may not work with every tie.
 I have worn polished stone tie tacks to many different events and when I do someone always asks me about them.
-A grandfather would be proud to say “My grandson/granddaughter made it for me!”
-They are a good conversation starter and just down right nice to look at. |
+They are a good conversation starter and just down right nice to look at.